 Adding an Image

 To add an image to a Question Note, you must simply copy and paste your desired image's URL.
-You can even add in an additional description or custom width size for the picture.
+You can even add an additional description or custom width size for the picture.
 Since our picture was a little bigger than we'd prefer, we'll set its custom width to 300 px.

 Once you're ready to add the image, press the green Confirm button to add it to the Question Note.